-We can be the only intelligent life in the observable universe.
 Professor Totani said: “As we know that there is only life on Earth, studies on the origin of life are limited to the specific conditions we find here.”
 Therefore, most research in this area analyzes the most basic components for all known living things: RNA.

 RNA is a polymer, which means that it is formed by chemical chains, in this case known as nucleotides.
 Given sufficient time, nucleotides can spontaneously bind to RNA due to chemical conditions.

 The researchers are unaware of how a RNA polymerase has for a long time a self-replicating activity (RNA polymerase ribozyme) that arose from prebiotic conditions and then began to develop.
 RNA molecules of less than 25 nucleotides do not show a specific function.

 “Current estimates suggest that the magic of 40 to 100 nucleotides in space space should not have been possible, which we consider an observable universe,” said Professor Totani.
 However, the universe is more observable than it is.

 In contemporary cosmology, it is accepted that the universe is experiencing a period of rapid inflation that produces a vast field of expansion beyond the horizon and that we can observe directly.
 Factoring this excess into a model of pathogenesis increases the likelihood of life occurring.

 Actually, there are about 1022 stars in the observable universe.
 Statistically, such an amount of matter should only be able to produce approximately 20 nucleotide RNA.
 But thanks to rapid inflation.

+Combining my recent research on RNA chemistry with my long history of cosmology, I realize that the universe has moved from an inorganic state to an organic form.
 This is an exciting thought and I hope that research can be based on this to discover the origins of life. “